red-hat-storage/ocs-ci/docs/getting_started.md

 All elasticsearch configuration done in the `ocs_ci/framework/conf/default_config.yaml` at the `PERF:` section.

+For creating a new performance test, pleas use the template from : `template_test/Performance_template.py`
 ### Pull Secret

 In order to deploy a cluster to AWS with the Openshift Installer,